lale-help/lale-help/README.md

 * default factories: should create all objects the main object needs to be valid and work properly.
 Examples: `create(:working_group)` creates a circle for that contains the working group, `create(:circle_admin_role)` creates a circle and an admin user.

+* use an existing spec as a scaffold for your new test (copy & paste to new file, adapt) to speed up things.
+Factor out things when you notice frequent repetition, though.

 #### Debugging

 * if you suspect timing issues, insert a `sleep 2` before the command that fails.
 When you're sure that's the issue, convert it to a `wait_for` [command to be more robust](https://github.com/natritmeyer/site_prism#waiting-for-an-element-to-exist-on-a-page) which waits for the required element to show up on the page.